 The dairy products in most grocery stores may be animal products, but all too frequently, they contain unhealthy additives.
 Low-quality milk and cheese are often laced with gums, additives, or synthetic nutrients.

 If conventional dairy is giving you problems, consider finding a source of raw and/or A2 milk.

 Raw dairy products contain enzymes needed for your body to digest them.
-While A2 dairy contains a more digestible form of protein than conventional A1 dairy does.
+At the same time, A2 dairy contains a more digestible form of protein than conventional A1 dairy does.
 Even if you can’t find A2 cow’s milk, you can always select goat or sheep’s milk instead (these animals are always A2).